Harshavardhan-BV/StemCellGRN/README.md

 - impure-n
 - embedded-n
 - team-n
-- rand-n: Toggle-n networks with edge-weights randomly sampled from U(0, 1)
+- rand-n: Toggle-n networks with edge-weights randomly sampled from U(0, 1).
+The min and max can be changed in the `script_rand.jl` file.
 ```bash
 python run_sim.py <simulation_type>
 ```